nullivex/object-manage/README.md

 * **object-merge** selected as the default merge package.
 * Added switchable merger type based on desired environment.
 * Added testing against circular referenced objects
-* ObjectManage will not modify objects passed into and are decoupled
+* ObjectManage will not modify objects passed into and are decoupled when using **object-merge**
 * ObjectManage.merge prototype function added so the merger can be overridden to allow customised usage.
 * ObjectManage.validateGet can be used to validate set calls with a user space function.
 * ObjectManage.validateSet can be used to validate get calls with a user space function.
+* Organized tests into groups for easier future additions.

 ### 0.4.0
 * Added max depth warning for recursive objects that would normally throw `Maximum call stack exceeded`